branpk/cogsim/README.md

 - Pressing the up and down keys zooms in and out, respectively.

+- ASDW move the camera.

 - Pressing the U key toggles the rendering mode.
 The default is wireframe, which outlines the cog floor triangles.
 Pressing U switches to unit square mode, which instead colors all unit squares white if they are considered to be located above the floor.
-This can slow down the rendering a bit if you're zoomed out.